 What’s great about the WST (if it’s true) is that the floats would double as sleds to pull the stones the rest of the way to the building sites.
 The floats were supposedly made of cedar wood or inflated animal skins wrapped in papyrus – who knew that was a thing!

 A series of gates controlled how the blocks moved upward from the moat to the top, and a pool of water on the top of the build site allowed for further floating and positioning without any dragging or real heavy lifting.

 In this theory, these canals and water elevators allowed the stones to be moved pretty easily.
 Although there is no concrete documented evidence of this theory, traces of water throughout the structure and imperfections along the middle of all four sides have been identified to support the WST.

 Making the blocks

 Although the above are the most widely accepted theories, there are some intriguing alternatives floating around as well.
-Extraterrestrials, long lost technologies, time travel, they go on and on.
-Find a summary of some of the best theories here.
+Extraterrestrials, long lost technologies, time travel, to name a few.

-Regardless of what you believe, there’s no arguing that the Egyptian pyramids are ridiculously impressive for the time period and that we’ll probably never get a concrete answer as to how they were built.
-We can all agree that it took an insane amount of intelligence and manpower and that we’re so fortunate to have them still standing after all these years.
+Regardless of what you believe, there’s no arguing that the Great Pyramids of Giza are ridiculously impressive for the time period, and, sadly, we’ll probably never get a concrete answer as to how they were built.
+What we can agree on, though, is that it took an insane amount of intelligence and manpower and that we’re so fortunate to have them still standing after all these years.

 For now, we’ll continue to listen to the newest theories, marvel over the pyramids themselves and keep them on the top of our travel bucket lists indefinitely.